peterloveland94/richMason/_portfolio/Publishing Platforms.md

 _University project_

 This project studies internet culture and post-digital publishing.
-All the content for this book is either from an open source, or created by me.
+All the content for this book is either from an open-source location, or was created by me.

 This publication acts as a guide to the upcoming (as of May 2019) UK porn block by pointing readers to three case studies about online censorship of adult content and suggests other sites and blogs for them to find further reading.